 The bottom line

 As a small business owner, keeping track of your expenses is key.
 You’ve probably heard the saying “you have to spend money to make money,” and during tax season, this old phrase seems to be true.
 The more you’ve spent on deductible business expenses, the less you’ll owe to the IRS.
-Many types of insurance premiums can be deducted from your taxes as long as they are both ordinary and necessary payments, according to the IRS.
+According to the IRS, many types of insurance premiums can be deducted from your taxes as long as they are ordinary and necessary payments.
 It is important to carefully research which premiums can be deducted and which cannot.

-If you’re looking for a way to maximize your deductions while keeping your business safe, remember that Thimble’s General Liability Insurance and Professional Liability Insurance are the best way to protect your business and your bottom line.
+If you’re looking for a way to maximize your deductions while keeping your business safe, remember that general liability and professional liability insurance via Thimble are the best way to protect your business and your bottom line.